memoConnect/cameoServer/README.md

-KolibriNetServer
+cameoServer
 ================

-KolibriNet - The Messenger Hub with Social Elements
+cameo - The secure messanger hub with social elements

-KolibriNet aims to be the new open multimedia messenger and social plattform hub, that connects to the exsisting plattforms - like jabber, SMS, email, Skype, faceboook, … -  and it is open soucre.
+cameo aims to be the new open multimedia messenger and social plattform hub, that connects to the exsisting plattforms - like jabber, SMS, email, Skype, faceboook, … -  and it is open soucre.

-KolibriNet integrates all your important messenger and social services into one new universe, that is still connected to the existing outside communication islands.
+cameo integrates all your important messenger and social services into one new universe, that is still connected to the existing outside communication islands.

-KolibritNet is:
+cameo is:
+* end-to-end encrypted (RAS4096, AES256)
 * easy to use
 * enables users to reach all of their friends, does